 - The proposal must give evidence that the course provides opportunities for students to master the GE comprehensive outcomes and the GE area outcomes; the course must also employ the required course attributes.

-- The committee uses a rubric by GE area to make decisions about each proposal in order to ensure clarity and consistency during the approval process.
+The committee uses a rubric by GE area to make decisions about each proposal in order to ensure clarity and consistency during the approval process.
 All of the rubrics contain the same required course attributes and the comprehensive outcomes; the rubrics differ only in the specific area outcomes for each GE area.
-Here is a sample rubric: DI Rubric
+Here is a sample rubric for the Diversity and Inclusion area.

 - GE courses are assessed every four to five years with the expectation that faculty and departments are continually assessing all GE courses.

 - ACE evaluations have special questions addressing the GE outcomes of each GE area.
 The questions reflect the comprehensive GE outcomes and are important.